softhub-software-development/gip/README.md

 with a high number of inodes.
 Make sure to check the log files at "/var/tmp/gip/log/*.log" for error messages.
 Issue a df -i to check if the filesystem ran out of inodes.

-To run the GIP server, lauch gip without parameters or use the gip.sh script to lauch the server.
+To run the gip server, lauch gip without parameters or use the gip.sh script to lauch the server.
 Use your browser to access "http://localhost:10101/gip".

 See the supplied php scripts to tunnel through your firewall.
 TODO: refine this.